UCF/Athena-Framework/_docs/getting-started/accessibility.md

 ### Structural markup

 Athena's styling and layout can be applied to a wide range of markup structures.
-Athean's documentation aims to provide developers with best practice examples to demonstrate the use of Athena itself and illustrate appropriate semantic markup, including ways in which potential accessibility concerns can be addressed.
+Athena's documentation aims to provide developers with best practice examples to demonstrate the use of Athena itself and illustrate appropriate semantic markup, including ways in which potential accessibility concerns can be addressed.

 ### Interactive components